cburgmer/buildviz/README.md

 Buildviz provides graphs detailing runtime behaviour, failures and stability of the pipeline, answering a [multitude of questions](https://github.com/cburgmer/buildviz/wiki/Questions) in the hopes of improving your pipeline.

-All it needs is your build history including start and end time, outcome, build inputs, job dependencies and test results.
+All it needs is your build history including test results.

 ![Screenshot](https://github.com/cburgmer/buildviz/raw/master/examples/data/screenshot.png)